Actively interviewing · Principal / Staff Designer roles

 What worked · what was hard

-Monthly strategy sessions with Legal, Finance, and Partner Management prevented last-minute compliance surprises.
+Monthly strategy sessions with Legal, Finance, and Partner Management prevented last-minute compliance surprises that would have delayed the launch.

 Design system paid for itself immediately